pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

 ## Use Cases

--   You\'re migrating list items from a tenant to another using back-office app (console app or Azure SaaS resource) and want to keep existing fields, including author / editor ones
+-   You're migrating list items from a tenant to another using back-office app (console app or Azure SaaS resource) and want to keep existing fields, including author / editor ones
--   You\'re developing an API
+-   You're developing an API
     / Web App that will be used by employees which data is saved to a SharePoint List without being in user context (because you want to make some background checks before saving)